andrearanica/procedural-generation/README.md

     sudo apt install assimp-utils
     ```

-5. Compile: once everything is installed, you can compile and run the project
+5. Compile: once everything is installed, you can compile and run the project.
+On Windows, remember to run these commands using the MSYS shell.
     ``` bash
     make
     make run